miriukaLab/celldeath/README.md

 ### PREDICT

 After training, you can predict the presence of cell death in a set of images by using the *predict* option.
-Your images should be placed in a subfolder inside the training folder (*indir* from training subcommand).
+By default, the trained model is saved inside 'models' directory within *indir*, so your images could for example be placed in a subfolder inside the training folder called 'predict'.
+Thus:

 #### Example